karalus/esb0/README.md

 You need to have [Maven](http://maven.apache.org/) and [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.

-ESB Zero build has been tested with Maven 3.5.2 plus JDK7-u80 and JDK8.
+ESB Zero build has been tested with Maven 3.5.2 and JDK8.

-Java 7 should be used for building in order to support both Java 7 and Java 8 at runtime.
+From version 1.4 on Java 8 is required at runtime.

 "mvn package" will build a WAR file "esb0.war"

 ### How to deploy ###

 ESB Zero requires a Java Servlet Container conforming to the servlet 3.0 API.
-It has been tested with Tomcat 7, 8 and 8.5, Wildfly, Jetty 9.0.0. and JBoss EAP 7.1.
+It has been tested with Tomcat 8 and 8.5, Wildfly, Jetty 9.0.0. and JBoss EAP 7.1.

 ESB Zero needs one directory to retrieve service flows and other artifacts from and persist to.
 Per default it is expected to have a folder named "esb_root" in the user home folder (of the user running the servlet container).